-If you are expressing a preference for a place for your child at this school and wish to apply in connection with one of the faith criteria, or the children of staff criterion, you need to complete the SIF.
+If you are expressing a preference for a place for your child at this school and wish to apply in connection with one of the faith criteria, you need to complete the SIF.

 If you do not complete the SIF and return it to the school with all supporting documents by the closing date, your child may not be placed in the appropriate faith criterion.
 This is likely to affect your child's chance of being offered a place.